Telephone: 0131-242-6388 [direct], Email: email@example.com

 Thiruchelvam U, Dransfield I, Saunders PT, Critchley HO.
 (2012) The importance of the macrophage within the human endometrium.
 J Leukoc Biol.
 93:217-25.

 McInnes KJ, Smith LB, Hunger NI, Saunders PTK, Andrew R, Walker BR.
-(2012) Adipose-specific deletion of the Androgen Receptor in mice reveals independent effects on visceral fat mass and on glucose homeostasis.
+(2012) Deletion of the androgen receptor in adipose tissue in male mice elevates retinol binding protein 4 and reveals independent effects on visceral fat mass and on glucose homeostasis.
 Diabetes.
 61:1072–1081.